HaoZeke/artn-plugin/docs/params/push_over.rst

 Description
 """""""""""

-Multiplicator Factor allows to scale the push length over the saddle point.
+Scale the size of the final push from saddle toward minima.

+Is a multiplication factor, such that the size of the final push is ``push_over * eigen_step_size``.

-Usefull if there is metastable minimum appearing close to the saddle point, increasing this foactor help to jump over it to converge throug the true minimum.
+Useful if there is metastable minimum appearing close to the saddle point, increasing this factor helps to jump over it to converge to the true minimum.

-Use in the routine :doc:`../src/push_over_procedure` that perform the push of the system over the saddle point.
+Used in the routine :doc:`../src/push_over_procedure` that perform the push of the system over the saddle point.

 Unexpected behavior